-The Daily Use of Reserves pattern is taken from Survival Language (Furukawazono, Seshimo et al., 2013; Furukawazono, Iba et al., 2015).
+The Daily Use of Reserves pattern is taken from Survival Language [31,32].

 Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Daily Use of Reserves You have food and water for emergency purposes.
 In this context, you conscientiously buy and stock food and water in case of a crisis, but these supplies can expire before an emergency actually arises.
 Therefore, use EXTRA STOCK just as you use normal supplies.
 Survival Language